-forCrohns and Guts UK announce the joint grant call for research projects on Crohn’s disease that opens on 17th June 2019.
-Applications will close on 19th August 2019.
+forCrohns and Guts UK announce the joint grant call for research projects on Crohn’s disease.

 The research project could allow the collection of pilot or proof-of-concept data that will enable a high-quality competitive application to be made subsequently to a research council or other large funder, such as the National Institute of Health Research.

 Applications will be assessed on the following criteria: